preeV42500/folia_takehome/README.md

 ## Getting Started

-NOTE(petervirtue) - Which method do we want candidates to use?

-**OPTION ONE**

-To get started with this project, please clone the repository and create a new branch off of `master` that follows the following conventions: `{last name}-{first name}`.
-When you have completed your submission, push your branch up to the remote and create a new pull request pointed at `master`.
+To get started with this project, clone this repository to your machine and check out the assignment prompt.
+Once you are ready to submit your project, please create a new hosted git repository (GitHub is preferred) containing your submission and send us the link

-**OPTION TWO**

-To get started with this project, please fork the repository and start your work there.
-When you have completed your submission, please send us an email containing the following information:

-- A link to the forked repository
-- The branch to use for reviewing your work

 ## Assignment Prompt